Around the world by bike

 16 February - Around Kaiping - 40km

-It was still bitterly cold so I dressed in all my warm clothing and set off into the countryside, first to the pretty village of Zili where most of the towers are.
-The story goes something like this: In the mid 19th century things were not going to well in the region.
-Slavery was outlawed in most Western Countries and that created a need for cheap labor.
-Many people in the region were recruited.
+The story goes something like this: In the mid-19th century things weren’t going too well in the region.
+Slavery was outlawed in most western countries, which created a need for cheap labour.
+Many people in the area were recruited.
 Good pay and working conditions were promised.
-In reality, however, workers made to work as coolies under terrible conditions.
-Of the millions of Chinese workers who left many died a few, however, became wealthy and returned.
+In reality, however, workers were made to work as labourers under terrible conditions.
+Of the millions of Chinese workers who left many died, and only a few became wealthy and returned.
 They brought with them wealth and exotic ideas.
 They built these towers to protect their families from bandits, flooding and Japanese troops.

 17 February - Chikan – Yangjiang - 95km

-It was a terribly foggy morning as I left Chikan, and not much to see along the way.
-The going was easy and with the breeze behind me there was no reason to stop.
-I saw a few more towers but besides that there was nothing happening along the road.
-I stuck the iPod in my ears and to the tune of good old “Brucey” I stepped on the pedals and cycled the 100 km to Yangjiang where I arrived in good time.
+On leaving Chikan, the weather was foggy and not much to see along the way.
+The going was easy, and with the breeze from behind, there was no reason to stop.
+A few towers were sprinkled around, but besides that, there wasn’t anything happening.
+With the iPod stuck in my ears, and to the tune of good old “Brucey”, I stepped on the pedals and cycled the 100 kilometres to Yangjiang.

 18 February - Yangjiang – Dianbai - 105km

-Again it was very misty so I clipped in my flashing light, donned my bright yellow rain jacket and continued in a westerly direction towards the island of Hainan where I hoped it would be warmer.
-Along the way it started raining and although it was not cold I decided to call it a day and pulled up to a roadside hotel.
+The mornings were always foggy, and after attaching the flashing light, donned my bright yellow rain jacket and continued in a westerly direction towards the island of Hainan where the climate was rumoured to be warmer.
+It started raining, and although it wasn’t cold, I decided to pull into Dianbai.

-Early morning I was at it again.
-It was easy cycling albeit still misty and with a light rain at times.
-There was truly nothing of interest along the way, so I played with all my electronic toys of which I seem to have an endless supply.
-None, however, did me any good, the fancy Garmin is still to find me a place/route that is meaningful to me.
-The Google map on my phone seems to do better job at finding things.
+The stretch between Dianbai and Zhanjiang was effortless cycling, albeit still misty and with light rain at times.
+There wasn’t anything of interest, and I played with my electronic toys, of which there was a growing number.
+None, however, did me any good, and the fancy Garmin was still to find me a place/route that was meaningful.
+Google Maps on my phone seemed to do a better job at finding things.

 23 February - Leizhou – Haikou, Hainan Island - 105km

-People on scooters cause accidents as they swing around to have a look, people in cars slowdown while holding up their toddlers so they can have a glimpse at this strange woman.
-Stopping in a village to get a drink is always something of a circus.
-Some are curious and others are scared, some come closer and others keep their distance, some point and others giggle.
-A little boy today summed it up nicely, he looked up in surprise and all he could utter was “WOW”!!
-This little sister was completely dumbstruck her eyes went big and her mouth fell open while quickly retreating a few steps.
+People on scooters could cause accidents the way they swung around to have a look, and people in cars slowed down while holding up their toddlers to get a glimpse at the strange woman.
+Stopping in a village to get a drink was always something of a circus.
+Some were curious, and others were scared, some came closer, and others kept their distance, some pointed, and others giggled.
+A little boy summed it up nicely - he looked up in surprise, and all he could utter was, “WOW”.
+His little sister was completely dumbstruck; her eyes went big, and her mouth fell open while quickly retreating a few steps.

-I have not spoken to anyone in weeks and feared that I was losing my voice!
-So with the iPod blaring in my ears I sang along at the top of my lungs.
+Not having spoken to anyone in weeks, I feared losing my voice.
+With the iPod blaring in my ears, I sang along at the top of my lungs.
 I sped off over the hills while bellowing the lyrics of “Cocaine” and “I Shot the Sheriff”.
-I got a few more strange looks but I just threw in a “Nihao” and a wave and continued on belting out the lyrics of songs from way back when, and to think, all that while I was completely sober!!
-LOL
+I got a few more strange looks, but I threw in a “Ni-hao” and a wave and continued belting out the lyrics of songs from yesteryear.
+And to think, all while completely sober.
+LOL.

-Finally Friday arrived and I took a walk down town to pickup my visa.
-Coming back I was wandering around, just following my nose down crooked alleys and curving streets.
-The smell of fresh dumplings and roadside barbecues hung in the air while old men played board games in the park with cigarettes dangling from their lips.
+Four days passed and, eventually, time to pick up the visa.
+Walking back, I followed my nose down crooked alleys and curving streets.
+The smell of fresh dumplings and roadside barbecues hung in the air while old men played board games in parks with cigarettes dangling from their lips.

 1 March - Haikou – Wenchang - 109km

-The Banana Hostel felt like home by this time so I packed up and cycled to Wenchang.
-It was a rather unimpressive ride and even the so called beach area was horrible, far too many high risers and too much dust from even more developments being constructed.
-It was a rather windy day and the first time in a long while that I had to cycle into the wind.
+Hainan was a popular cycling destination amongst young people, and I encountered many college kids en route to Wenchang.
+The ride was unimpressive, and even the so-called beach area was horrible with far too many high-rises and too much dust from even more developments being constructed.
+It was a windy day, and the first time in a long while I had to battle the wind.

 2 March - Wenchang - Bo’ao - 66 km

-It was a short and pleasant day on the road.
-I followed a rural road through small villages and passed farmlands where the crops were ready for the picking.
-The local fish farms were going ten-to-a-dozen and I passed many interesting small shrines, where locals burned incense to their local folk deities.
+The following day, a short and pleasant day of cycling led to Bo’ao, through small villages and past farmlands where crops were ready for the picking.
+Fish farms were going ten-to-a-dozen, and many small shrines lined the road where devotees burned incense to their preferred deities.

-The island is very popular for multi-day cycling and I met a good few local cyclists cycling around the island.
-In Bo’ao I found a cheapish room, got myself some dumplings and a beer, and was ready to settle in for the night.
+As the island was popular as a multi-day cycling destination, I again met a few local cyclists cycling around the island.
+Bo’ao had a cheapish room, dumplings and beer, making it a good place to overnight.

 3 March - Bo’ao - 50 km

-On my way back I also came across a little coffee shop housed in an old, traditional stone house.
-Out back was a rather nice, leafy garden with wooden tables under large umbrellas.
-Inside the shop it was chock-a-block full of antiques and arty bits and books.
-Last, but not least, the coffee was served in real China!!
+As it was still early, a short stroll led to the beach which had a temple with rich colours, textures and light.
+The deities were, however, enough to put the fear of God into anyone.
+Ambling back, I stumbled across a delightful little coffee shop housed in an old, traditional stone house.
+Out back was a nice, leafy garden with wooden tables under large umbrellas.
+Inside, the cafe was chock-a-block with antiques and arty bits and books.
+Last but not least, the coffee was served in real china.

 4 March - Bo’ao – Xinglong - 95 km

-Along the way I met more cyclists and they all seemed to be going to Xinglong.
-I followed suite, and as there was said to be a hot spring it sounded good to me.
-I did not feel too well, must have been something I ate, but I pushed on to Xinglong.
-As I cycled into town I saw the same cyclists from earlier in the day - they had already found a cheap room and showed me where to go.
+The many cyclists encountered all seemed on their way to Xinglong.
+I followed suit, as there was said to be a hot spring and it sounded pleasant.
+Not feeling too well - it must have been something I ate - I pushed on to Xinglong.
+On cycling into town, the same cyclists from earlier that day had already found budget accommodation and showed me where to go.

-Xinglong was not at all what I had expected and it was rather over-developed and touristy.
-I did not even go in search of the hot spring, as I could just imagine what that would be like.
-I also had a bit of a knee problem (I don’t know where that came from) so I spent the evening in my room.
+Xinglong was over-developed and touristy, and I didn’t even go in search of the well-known hot spring as I could imagine what that would be like.
+Seeing I’d pick up a knee problem, I spent the evening indoors.

-It was a nice cycle as the road passed some rural villages and farmlands before hitting the big and busy Sanya.
-I rolled into Sanya, with its 20-kilometre long stretches of beach after 118 kilometres.
-I headed straight for Dadong Hai, where I knew there was a hostel.
-Backpacker Hostel turned out to be rather nice and just what I had in mind.
-Tucked away behind the high-rises and slap-bang in the middle of the action - it was a real haven.
+A pleasant cycle led past rural villages and farmlands before hitting big and busy Sanya with its 20-kilometre-long stretch of beach.
+I headed straight to Dadong Hai, where the map indicated a hostel.
+Backpacker Hostel turned out pleasant and tucked away behind high-rises and slap-bang in the middle of the action - a real haven.

-The following day I did close to zero.
-I wandered down to the beach and around the corner for street food, and that was about it.
-The area was extremely built-up and I was surprised to find the dominant languages, both spoken and written, to be Chinese and Russian.
-With sunshine all year around, temperatures hover around 25' C, even in January, and it goes up to 30'C in the summer time.
-The area produces pearls in abundance and they are sold everywhere.
-Giant clams are considered endangered but the shells are also sold in all the shops.
+The following day was spent doing close to zero, only wandering to the beach and around the corner for food.
+The area was extremely built-up and, surprisingly enough, the dominant languages, both spoken and written, Chinese and Russian.
+With sunshine all year round, temperatures hovered around 25°C, even in January and, therefore, immensely touristy.
+The area produced pearls in abundance and they were sold everywhere.
+Giant clams were considered endangered, but the shells were sold at all the shops.

-I stayed another day, as it was a really cool place and there were some nice and very interesting people to talk to.
-I was still concerned about my knee, so I bought a knee-support-thingy, rubbed the knee in, and slipped on the rather tight knee guard, which was most likely made for very thin Chinese legs, and not my stompers!!
+Sanya was a cool place with interesting people to talk to, and another day was spent in town.
+Still concerned about the knee, a knee-support-thingy was purchased.
+I rubbed it in with locally purchased Chinese lotion and slipped on the tight knee guard, which was most likely made to fit thin Chinese legs and not my stompers.

 8 March - Sanya – Huangliu - 103 km

-The rest of the day was more “normal” – I passed small villages and continued until I spotted a nice looking hotel with a few roadside food-stalls and called it a day.
+The rest of the day was more “normal” – past small hamlets until reaching a welcoming-looking guesthouse with a few roadside food stalls and I called it a day.

-I must admit that these new and large cities are not as daunting as they appear from a distance.
-Seeing that they are well-planned, things are where one expects them to be.
-The roads are wide and the traffic flows freely, with a separate cycle- and motorbike lane, cycling is not that difficult at all.
+These new and large cities weren’t as daunting as they appear from afield.
+Seeing they were well planned, things were where one expected them to be.
+The roads were wide and the traffic flowed freely, and with a separate cycle- and motorbike lane, cycling wasn’t difficult at all.

 10 March - Changjiang – Jialai - 116 km